Zwilla/mytokenwallet.com/security-on-a-new-level.md

-# New level on security for your Crypto Coin Walltes
+# New level on security for your Crypto Coin Wallets

 let's explain: In the wild exist's many server services like amazon, heroku, cloudflare and many others where you can host your server.
 Sure